Yogeshtake2/readthedoc/docs/source/faq-troubleshooting.rst

 4. Where can I get the AWS API key and Secret key?
 -----------------------------------------------
-   * Please refer to the 'Usage Accessibility' section in the Plugin Documentation to generate AWS keys from your AWS account.
+   * Please refer to the 'Usage Accessibility' section in the `Plugin Documentation <https://taketwotechnologies.com/proctoring-quiz-access-rule/>`_ to generate AWS keys from your AWS account.

 5. How can I add the AWS API key and Secret Key in Moodle™?
 -------------------------------------------------------
-   * Go through the 'Proctoring plugin configuration' section in the Plugin Documentation.
+   * Go through the 'Proctoring plugin configuration' section in the `Plugin Documentation <https://taketwotechnologies.com/proctoring-quiz-access-rule/>`_.

 6. As an admin, why am I getting the warning 'Please complete AWS configuration to continue with the quiz?'
 ---------------------------------------------------------------------------------------------------
    * Check whether the 'AWS access and Secret keys' are set up in the 'Moodle Proctoring'.
-Refer to the 'Proctoring plugin configuration' section in the Plugin Documentation.
+Refer to the 'Proctoring plugin configuration' section in the `Plugin Documentation <https://taketwotechnologies.com/proctoring-quiz-access-rule/>`_.

 7. As a student, Why am I getting the warning 'The quiz is not properly configured.
 Please contact the site administrator.'
 -----------------------------------------------------------------------------------------------------------------